 Tip You might need to enlarge the Air Controller block to see the input and output clearly.
 To change the size of the block:

 Tip There are several ways to add data objects to Stateflow charts.
 You used the Stateflow Editor, which lets you add data elements to the Stateflow chart that is open and has focus.
 However, to add data objects not just to a chart, but anywhere in the Stateflow design hierarchy, you can use a tool called the Model Explorer.
 This tool also lets you view and modify the data objects you have already added to a chart.
-For more information, see Stateflow Hierarchy of Objects and How to Add Data Using the Model Explorer in the Stateflow User's Guide.
+For more information, see Stateflow Hierarchy of Objects and Add Data Through the Model Explorer in the Stateflow User's Guide.
 You can also add data objects programmatically using the Stateflow API, as described in Create Stateflow Objects in the Stateflow API Guide.

 Now that you have defined the inputs and outputs for the Stateflow Air Controller block, you need to connect them to the corresponding signals of the Simulink Physical Plant subsystem.
 Follow these steps: